SDK Quick Start

 from evalgate_sdk import AIEvalClient

-client = AIEvalClient.init() # reads EVALGATE_API_KEY env var3.
+client = AIEvalClient.init() # reads EVALGATE_API_KEY and EVALGATE_ORGANIZATION_ID3.
 Write Your First Eval

 Core FeatureDefine test cases with assertions that check your AI's output for correctness, safety, and quality.
 The test suite runner handles execution, parallelism, and reporting.